Pre-Modern Art History

 Susan Marti, Dr., Research assistant

-Sasha Rossman, Dr., Research assistant
+Sasha Rossman, Dr., Postdoc

 Jakob Weber, M.A., PhD Student